xiaopv/xiaopv.github.io/_teaching/2025-spring-mat143.md

 ## Homework

  * Feb.
+18
+   * Class is canceled today due to severe weather condition.
+   * Quiz 5 on Thursday will cover Goal 4, 5, 6, 7, 11.

+ * Feb.
 13
    * Complete Section 2.2 homework in WebAssign.
    * Complete Example 4 in Section 2.2 problem set.